The Five Stans of The Silk Road

 Accommodation Name: Freedom Hotel

-Arrive in Bishek, a former Silk Road settlement.
-Kyrgyzstan's capital is a young city, starting life as a clay fort built by the Khan of Kokand in 1825 only to be destroyed by the Russians 43 years later.
-It was rebuilt in 1878 and it is from this time that Bishkek evolved.
+Our tour starts today in Bishkek, a former Silk Road settlement.
+Kyrgyzstan's capital is a young city, starting life as a clay fort built by the Khan of Kokand in 1825, only to be destroyed by the Russians 43 years later and rebuilt in 1878.

-For those arriving on time today our Leader plans to meet you in the hotel reception at 11:30am for the welcome meeting and to take us on a sightseeing tour of Bishkek by bus and on foot.
-We learn about the main monuments and buildings of the city and take a leisurely walk through Oak Park.
+For those arriving on time today, our tour leader plans to meet you in the hotel reception at 11am for a welcome meeting, followed by a sightseeing tour by bus and on foot.
+We'll learn about the main monuments and buildings of the city and take a leisurely walk through Oak Park.

-If you would like an airport transfer today, you'll need to arrive into Manas International Airport (FRU), which is 40 minutes' drive from the hotel.
+If you'd like an airport transfer today, you'll need to arrive into Manas International Airport (FRU), which is a 40-minute drive from the hotel.
 For those arriving on flights in the early hours of this morning or for anyone arriving before today, please contact us to book additional nights' accommodation.

-Please note that if you wish to join the Bishkek City Tour today, you must arrive at the hotel by 11:30am.
-If you are booking your own flights, we recommend giving yourself at least one hour to clear the airport.
-From the airport to the hotel is around 40 minutes' drive, so therefore the latest your flight can arrive is 9:30am.
-Should you miss the welcome meeting, your Leader will inform you of any essential information at 6:30pm this evening, or 8:45am the morning of day 2.
+Please note that if you'd like to join the Bishkek city tour today, you'll need to arrive at the hotel by 11:30am.
+If you're booking your own flights, we recommend giving yourself at least one hour to clear the airport.
+From the airport to the hotel is around a 40-minute drive, so the latest your flight can arrive is 9:30am.
+If you miss the welcome meeting, your tour leader will inform you of any essential information at 6:30pm this evening, or 8:45am the morning of day 2.

 Day 2: Drive To Burana Tower And Visit A Stadium For Horse Games.
 Drive Onto Chon Kemin And Learn How To Make Kyrgyz Fried Bread